 - Dave Boat voices Thing on The Super Hero Squad Show series on Cartoon Network.
 He makes a cameo appearance with the other Fantastic Four members in the show's pilot episode, and has a much bigger role on the third episode where he helps save the Silver Surfer.

 - Ben Grimm/Thing briefly appeared in Avengers: Earth's Mightiest Heroes in a photo with the rest of the FF in the episode "The Man Who Stole Tomorrow".
 He later makes another cameo appearance in "The Casket of Ancient Winters" helping Captain America battle Dark Elves/Ice Monsters alongside Johnny Storm.
-He finally makes a full appearance in the episode "The Private War of Doctor Doom", voiced by Fred Tatasciore.
+He finally makes a full appearance in the episode "The Private War of Doctor Doom", and in the episode "New Avengers", voiced by Fred Tatasciore.

 - The Thing appears in the Ultimate Spider-Man episode "The Incredible Spider-Hulk," voiced by Dave Boat.